Bedrock-OSS/bedrock-wiki/docs/scripting/typescript.md

 cd path/to/project
 ```

-Next we need to install the TypeScript for creating the addon.
+Next we need to install the TypeScript for creating the add-on.
 To do this, enter the following commands.

 The following command install TypeScript globally.